openvinotoolkit/openvino/samples/cpp/hello_reshape_ssd/README.md

 Upon the start-up the sample application reads command line parameters, loads specified network and image to the Inference Engine plugin.
 Then, the sample creates an synchronous inference request object.
 When inference is done, the application creates output image and output data to the standard output stream.

-You can see the explicit description of each sample step at [Integration Steps](../../../docs/OV_Runtime_UG/integrate_with_your_application.md) section of "Integrate OpenVINO™ Runtime with Your Application" guide.
+For more information, refer to the explicit description of [Integration Steps](../../../docs/OV_Runtime_UG/integrate_with_your_application.md).

 ## Building

-To build the sample, use the instructions available at [Build the Sample Applications](../../../docs/OV_Runtime_UG/Samples_Overview.md) section in OpenVINO™ Toolkit Samples guide.
+To build the sample, use the instructions available at [Build the Sample Applications](../../../docs/OV_Runtime_UG/Samples_Overview.md) section in OpenVINO Toolkit Samples.

 ## Running

+Before running the sample, specify the model and the image:

+- you may use [public](@ref omz_models_group_public) or [Intel's](@ref omz_models_group_intel) pre-trained models from Open Model Zoo.
+The models can be downloaded by using the [Model Downloader](@ref omz_tools_downloader).
+- you may use images from the media files collection, available online in [test-data](https://storage.openvinotoolkit.org/data/test_data) storage.

+To run the sample, use the following script:

 ```
 hello_reshape_ssd <path_to_model> <path_to_image> <device>
 ```

-To run the sample, you need to specify a model and image:

-- you may use [public](@ref omz_models_group_public) or [Intel's](@ref omz_models_group_intel) pre-trained models from the Open Model Zoo.
-The models can be downloaded using the [Model Downloader](@ref omz_tools_downloader).
-- you may use images from the media files collection available at https://storage.openvinotoolkit.org/data/test_data.

 > **NOTES**:
->
-> - By default, OpenVINO™ Toolkit Samples and Demos expect input with BGR channels order.
-If you trained your model to work with RGB order, you need to manually rearrange the default channels order in the sample or demo application, or reconvert your model using the Model Optimizer tool with `--reverse_input_channels` argument specified.
+> - By default, OpenVINO Toolkit Samples and Demos expect input with `BGR` order of channels.
+If you trained your model to work with `RGB` order, you need to manually rearrange the default order of channels in the sample or demo application, or reconvert your model, using Model Optimizer tool with `--reverse_input_channels` argument specified.
 For more information about the argument, refer to **When to Reverse Input Channels** section of [Embedding Preprocessing Computation](../../../docs/MO_DG/prepare_model/convert_model/Converting_Model.md).
 >
 > - Before running the sample with a trained model, make sure the model is converted to the intermediate representation (IR) format (\*.xml + \*.bin) using the [Model Optimizer tool](../../../docs/MO_DG/Deep_Learning_Model_Optimizer_DevGuide.md).
 >